demmonico/docker-manager/README.md

 1.3) Remove git dependencies

-Remove `.git` folder and `.gitignore` file to avoid nested git IDE errors. *You could pass this step if you plan to make some pull requests ;)*
+Remove `.git` folder and `.gitignore` file to avoid nested git IDE errors. *You could pass this step if you planning to get updates or make some pull requests in the future ;)*

 ```sh
 rm -rf .git && rm -f .gitignore